Tech Tips & Guides

 How to check if it’s enabled:

-• If Conservation Mode is turned On, this is likely why your battery won’t charge past 80% – the system is intentionally capping it.
+4. If Conservation Mode is turned On, this is likely why your battery will not charge to full — the system is intentionally capping it.
+Read the band the panel states next to the toggle; that is the figure your machine uses, and it is not 80% on every model.

 How to disable it: